argoproj/argo-rollouts/docs/features/specification.md

   # Defaults to 1.
   replicas: 5
   analysis:
+    # limits the number of succeeded analysis runs to be stored in a history
+    # Defaults to 1.
+    successfulRunHistoryLimit: 10
     # limits the number of failed analysis runs to be stored in a history
-    succeedRunHistoryLimit: 0
-    # limits the number of succeeded analysis runs to be stored in a history
+    # Defaults to 1.
-    failedRunHistoryLimit: 0
+    failedRunHistoryLimit: 10

   # Label selector for pods.
 Existing ReplicaSets whose pods are selected by
   # this will be the ones affected by this rollout.
 It must match the pod